-The Risk Management Function reports to the IFAL Group Risk Committee at least on a quarterly basis.
-This report details the latest summary of the IFAL Group's risk profile.
+The Risk Management Function reports to the IFAL Group Risk Committee and IHP Audit and Risk Committee at least on a quarterly basis.
+These reports include the latest summary of the IFAL Group's risk profile.

 B.3.5 Risk procedures